Keitho08/pands-problems/README.md

 1. The user is prompted to enter name of txt file as string.
 2. The text file is opened as "myfile" in read (r) mode
-3. We define the data function as data = data is equal to the text read in inserted file (myfile.read())
+3. We define the data function as data = data is equal to the text read in the inserted file (myfile.read())
 4. We define the freq function which is equal to the count of "e" contained in the inserted file.
 4. The frequency (freq) is printed to the screen.
 5. A text file "moby-dick.txt is contained within the GitHub repository, the input and output running this program from the command line is contained below: